Koala: Distribution and habitat

 The koala's range covers roughly 1000000 km2, and 30 ecoregions.
+They can be found in both tropical and temperate habitats ranging from dense woodlands to more spaced-out forests.
+In semi-arid climates, they prefer riparian habitats, where nearby streams and creeks provide refuge during times of drought and extreme heat.
 It ranges throughout mainland eastern and southeastern Australia, including the states of Queensland, New South Wales, Victoria, and South Australia.
 The koala was introduced to several nearby islands.
 The population on Magnetic Island represents the northern limit of its range.

 Fossil evidence shows that the koala's range stretched as far west as southwestern Western Australia during the late Pleistocene.
-They were likely driven to extinction in these areas by environmental changes and hunting by Indigenous Australians.
-Koalas were introduced to Western Australia at Yanchep in 1938 but that population was reduced to 4 individuals by 2022.
-Koalas can be found in both tropical and temperate habitats ranging from dense woodlands to more spaced-out forests.
-In semi-arid climates, they prefer riparian habitats, where nearby streams and creeks provide refuge during times of drought and extreme heat.
+They were likely driven to extinction in these areas by environmental changes and hunting by Aboriginal peoples.
+Koalas were introduced to Western Australia at Yanchep in 1938, but that population was reduced to 4 individuals by 2022.